ghjan/sdi-centos7pp/README.md

 The Dockerfile defines the script **/docker-entrypoint.sh** as ENTRYPOINT.
 It sources all Files /docker-entrypoint.d/\*.sh.
 Afterwards it executes the Command given.
 Any initialization steps of the **container** should go as script into the directory **/docker-entrypoint.d**.
 The script has to be written in a way that it can be executed every time the container starts.
+The directory **/docker-entrypoint-ext.d** is defined as VOLUME and is treated the same way like the directory **/docker-entrypoint.d**.
+If you need to run something in the container at startup, that is not included in the image, you me put it there an mount the volume.

 The **docker-entrypoint.sh**: